hillaryhitch/stocks-prices-prediction/README.md

 # Project Overview

-The stock market has alwaay been a sort of black box inn its performance.
+The stock market has always been a sort of black box inn its performance.
 Investors have tried multiple ways to predict future prices in order to make the right investment.
 It has been an area of interest for me  not only because of the money one can make; but also the power one would have over multiple companies.